blumenstiel/MESS/GettingStarted.md

 [[Website](https://blumenstiel.github.io/mess-benchmark/)] [[arXiv](https://arxiv.org/abs/2306.15521)] [[GitHub](https://github.com/blumenstiel/MESS)]

-This directory contains the code for the MESS benchmark.
-The benchmark covers 22 datasets and is currently designed for zero-shot semantic segmentation.

 ## Usage

-Place this `mess` directory to your project, and follow the steps in [DATASETS.md](DATASETS.md) for downloading and preparing the datasets.
+Install the benchmark with `pip install mess-benchmark` and follow the steps in [DATASETS.md](DATASETS.md) for downloading and preparing the datasets.

-You can register the datasets to detectron2 by adding `import mess.datasets` to your evaluation code.
+You register the datasets by adding `import mess.datasets` to your evaluation code.
+If you are using detectron2, the datasets are registered to the detectron2 `DatasetCatalog`.
+Otherwise, `mess.utils.catalog.DatasetCatalog` is used to register the datasets.

 For evaluating all datasets with a detectron2 model, you can use the following script:
 ```sh